marcglasberg/asyncredux.com/flutter/advanced-actions/control-mixins.md

 ### Option 2: Separate action types

-Use one action to control polling, and a different action to do the work.
+Use one action to control polling and a different action to do the work.

 ```dart
 class PollBalance extends AppAction with Polling {